Loving a rescue dog is something many people have experienced. No matter the age of a dog, rescuing an animal is saving a life.

 Everyone loves a puppy.
-They are adorable, you’ve got to admit it.
-But with a puppy, you get lots of puppy problems.
-They have no control over their bathroom habits and need extensive training.
-They are a blank slate, animals that need guidance and constant attention.
-Sure, they run out of steam quicky enough.
-But when they are awake, they are trouble!
+They are adorable, I’ll admit it.
+But with a puppy, you get lots of unique problems.
+Puppies are a blank slate, animals that need guidance and constant attention.
+Sure, they run out of steam quickly enough.
+But when they are awake, they can be trouble!
 They chew on everything, with tiny teeth like needles.

-Adopting an adult dog, however, is a completely different experience.
+Adopting a rescue dog, however, is a completely different experience.
 Yes, they often come with problems too.
-Housebreaking can be an issue, especially if they were never trained in the first place.
+Housebreaking can be an issue, especially if the dog was never trained in the first place.
 However, an adult dog learns more quickly.
-Whether you are teaching the animal to sit and wait, fetch a ball, urinate outdoors or any other skill.
+New skills seem to click faster, whether teaching the animal to sit and wait, fetch a ball, urinate outdoors or any other skill.

-When you apply to adopt a rescue, a “used” dog, try to get any information available about the animal.
+When you apply to adopt a rescue, try to get any information available about the animal.
 Find out about any known medical issues.
-Ask about housebreaking, separation anxiety or other behavioral problems.
+Ask about housebreaking or other behavioral problems.

 No matter what the age of the dog, it can always benefit from training.
 Do a little investigating about the trainer before you hire them.
 Non-aversive trainers don’t put their hands on the animal.
-There is no shoving or pushing or forcing the dog.
+There is no shoving, pushing or forcing the dog.

-Dogs want to please their master.
+Every dog wants to please its master.
 After a few minutes with an experienced trainer, you will see how anxious your new pet is to learn.
-You could even pay a trainer to check out the dog ahead of time with you.
+You could even hire a trainer to check out the dog ahead of time with you.
 Find out what the dog knows, what it needs to learn.

-If your dog has accidents in the house, barks constantly, pulls the leash while walking or acts aggressively towards people – this will not be a good experience for anyone involved!
+If your dog has accidents in the house, barks constantly, pulls the leash while walking or acts aggressively towards people – it is not a good experience for anyone involved!
 With a little, and sometimes a lot, of patience this can be an absolutely wonderful experience for both dog and human.